Merced River: History

-Tenaya Lake was named for Chief Tenaya, leader of the Ahwahneechee tribe that originally lived in Yosemite Valley.
+Tenaya Lake was named for Chief Tenaya, leader of the Ahwahnechee.

-Of the many Native American tribes that have lived on the Merced River the most prominent were the Miwok (consisting of Plains Miwok and Sierra Miwok), Paiute, and Ahwahnechee.
-Many Plains Miwok settled in the lowlands along the lower Merced River.
-The Sierra (or Mountain) Miwok lived in the upper Merced Canyon and in Yosemite Valley, and at the time the first white explorers came to the area, there were about 450 Sierra Miwok split among ten permanent villages.
-Paiute, of origin from the eastern Sierra near the Mono Lake area, also lived in the upper watershed of the Merced River.
-The Sierra Miwok and Mono Lake Paiute eventually, through cultural interaction over time, formed a new culture, the Ahwahnechee, derived from Ahwahnee, meaning "the valley shaped like a big mouth" (referring to U-shaped Yosemite Valley).
+Of the many Native American peoples who lived on the Merced River, the most prominent were the Miwok (consisting of Plains Miwok and Sierra Miwok), Paiute, and Ahwahnechee.
+Plains Miwok settled in the lowlands along the lower Merced River.
+The Sierra (or Mountain) Miwok lived in the upper Merced Canyon and in Yosemite Valley; at the time of first European contact, there were about 450 Sierra Miwok split among ten permanent villages.
+Paiute people, originally from the eastern Sierra near Mono Lake, also lived in the upper watershed.
+The Sierra Miwok and Mono Lake Paiute, through cultural interaction over time, formed a distinct group, the Ahwahnechee, whose name derives from Ahwahnee, meaning "the valley shaped like a big mouth" – a reference to the U-shaped Yosemite Valley.

 In the early 19th century, several military expeditions sent by Spanish colonists from coastal California traveled into the Central Valley.
-One of these trips, headed by lieutenant Gabriel Moraga, arrived on the south bank of the Merced River on September 29, 1806.
-They named the river Rio de Nuestra Señora de la Merced (River of Our Lady of Mercy), who is the patron saint of the diocese of Barcelona and is celebrated on September 24.
-Another expedition to the Central Valley in 1805 also named the Kings River upon reaching it on January 6, 1805, which is the feast of the Magi or Epiphany.
+One, headed by lieutenant Gabriel Moraga, arrived on the south bank of the Merced River on September 29, 1806.
+They named the river Río de Nuestra Señora de la Merced (River of Our Lady of Mercy); the Virgin of Mercy is the patron saint of the diocese of Barcelona, celebrated on September 24.
+Another expedition in 1805 similarly named the Kings River upon reaching it on January 6, the feast of the Epiphany.
 Moraga's expedition was part of a series of exploratory ventures, funded by the Spanish government, to find suitable sites for missions in the Central Valley and the Sierra Nevada foothills.
-In 1808 and 1810, Moraga led further expeditions along the lower Merced River below Merced Canyon, each time coming to nothing.
-Eventually, plans to establish a mission chain in the Valley were abandoned.
-In 1855, Merced County was created, named after the Merced River.
+In 1808 and 1810, Moraga led further expeditions along the lower Merced River below Merced Canyon, each time without result.
+Plans to establish a mission chain in the valley were eventually abandoned.
+In 1855, Merced County was created, named after the river.